-Anti-CAA stir turn violent in UP, Protesters torch govt bus on fire, another damaged in Sambhal
+Anti-CAA stir turn violent in UP, Protesters torch govt bus in Lucknow, Sambhal; Internet suspended

 Lucknow, Dec 19: The protest in Uttar Pradesh's Sambal against the amendments to the Citizenship Act turned violent on Thursday as protesters set state transport buses on fire.